Sowing the seed

 We are continually looking for ways to reduce our carbon footprint; we are conscious that every purchase we make will have some impact on the world in which we live.
 We will endeavour to ensure that all of the necessities required to make our nursery possible will be as kind to the planet as we can get.

-Here are a few examples of how we care;
+Here are some examples of how we care;

 We encourage wildlife and insects such as bees in our garden by using specific plants.

-Plant based, environmentally friendly hand wash, cleaning products and eco paints and FSC loo paper are used.
+Plant based, environmentally friendly hand wash, cleaning products, eco paints and FSC loo paper are used.

 Rainwater is collected and used to water the gardens and planting.